Last Updated on October 1, 2022 by Wandering our World

 Silver Dollar – A place to unwind for generations.
 With inventive drink specials, dance floor, and nightly music the Silver Dollar creates a lively yet loose atmosphere.
 It has become one of the most popular places to visit on a weekend night.
 More of a bar than anything else, it’s still a great place for the late night crowd.

 Duddley’s – Divas and Drag shows.
-The oldest gay bar in Charleston, Duddley’s is an LGBTQA2S+ and Charleston nightlife staple.
+The oldest gay bar in the city and a Charleston nightlife staple, Duddley’s is an LGBTQA2S+ and Charleston nightlife staple.
 They start the weekend early with amazing drag shows on Thursday nights and Diva spectacles on Fridays and Saturdays.

 Of course before you get your dancing shoes on you should start your evening with a worthwhile dinner.
 Below are our favourite places, where chefs with all types of culinary backgrounds and influences produce remarkable food: